peter-amerkhanian/Movie_Organizer/README.md

 ![Excel](http://i67.tinypic.com/b5sk8k.png)

 ## Installation/Usage:
+Reqs:
-Python 3.6 required.
+- Python 3.6
+- Excel 2013 (any version should do)

+Install:
 Download the zip file of the repo, open a terminal in that directory.
 ```
-# Install the requirements
+# Install the required packages
 $ pip install -r requirements.txt

 # Run the python file